azat-co/practicalnode/chapter3/chapter3.md

 # TDD with the Assert

 Let&#39;s write our first tests with the assert library.
 This library is part of the Node.js core, which makes it easy to access.
-It has minimal functionality, but it might be enough for some cases, such as unit tests.
+It has minimal set of methods, but it might be enough for some cases, such as unit tests... and less is more in some cases, right?

-After global Mocha installation is finished, a test file can be created in a `test-example` folder:
+Again, like in the previous project, developers can install Mocha globally or locally.
+After the Mocha installation is finished, a test file can be created in a `test-example` folder:

 ```
-$ mkdir test-example
-$ code test-example/test.js
+$ code test-example/test-assert.js
 ```

 **Note**: `code` is a VS Code alias command which allows developers to open a folder in a code editor by executing this command in a terminal.
 You can use any other editor, such as Sublime Text 3 (`subl`), Vi (`vi`) or TextMate (`mate`) assuming you have these commands configured in your PATH variable or `bash_profile`.